Windows Autopatch | IT Pro’s Complete Guide | Patch My PC

 Once you have your devices registered and assigned to their deployment rings, you can now sit back and relax until Patch Tuesday

-Microsoft offers various ways to stay informed regarding all Windows Feature and Quality updates.
-To view the release announcements, login to the Endpoint Manager console, navigate to the Devices blade, then Release Management under the Windows Autopatch blade.
-Here you will see when Feature and Quality updates will be available to the first rings (testing rings).
-You can click on any of those links to view the KB article related to that update for more information.
+Microsoft offers various ways to stay informed regarding all Windows Features and Quality updates.
+To view the release announcements, login to the Endpoint Manager console, navigate to the Devices blade, and then Release Management under the Windows Autopatch blade.
+Here, you will see when Windows feature and quality updates will be available for the first rings (testing rings).
+For more information, you can click on any of those links to view the KB article related to that update.

 Release Schedule allows you to customize your deployment schedules for Windows Quality and Feature Updates.